BIGBENBRAWLER/Norrel_BlueStampPortfolio/index.md

 ![Headstone Image](Norrel_A.jpg)

-# Final Milestone
+# <center>Final Milestone</center>

-<iframe width="560" height="315" src="https://www.youtube.com/embed/5ZlQGLkiJnY" title="Norrel A. Final Milestone" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<center><iframe width="560" height="315" src="https://www.youtube.com/embed/5ZlQGLkiJnY" title="Norrel A. Final Milestone" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></center>

-For my final milestone, I fastened the top acrylic plate onto the chassis to protect the car's internal components.
+<center>For my final milestone, I fastened the top acrylic plate onto the chassis to protect the car's internal components.
 I used Velcro and hot glue to secure the H-bridge motor driver and Arduino UNO microcontroller to the car.
 I used tape to hold the battery and Bluetooth module in place.
 To complete my milestone, I made a bracelet out of a Velcro strap and taped my controller onto it.
 My biggest challenge at BSE was learning how to code with no previous experience.
 I had to look through multiple online tutorials and find the right one for my setup.
 Pairing the Bluetooth modules was also a  challenge as at first.
 I could not communicate with the setup through the serial monitor in the Arduino IDE.
 After a few more Google searches, I found that I had to remove the wires from the TX and RX pins before pairing the two devices.
 I also misspelled some of the AT commands I sent to the master module.
 My biggest triumph at BSE was walking away from this camp with eager to learn more about software and programming robots in general.
 - What you've accomplished since your previous milestone
 - What your biggest challenges and triumphs were at BSE
 - A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE
+- What you hope to learn in the future after everything you've learned at BSE</center>

 # Second Milestone